alialamiidrissi/ADA_Course_Project/Project/README.md

 }
 ```

-Each recipe has an id which we use to get more data about the recipe (nutrition facts, cooking time, etc …).
+Each recipe has an `id` which can be used to get more data about the recipe (nutrition facts, cooking time, etc …).
-Here is a sample of the result we get using the search with id:
+Here is a sample of a recipe:
 ```json
 {
     "attribution": {